gisberger/flood_census_with_land_use/README.md

 ## What I Learned (Beyond SQL)

-The biggest unexpected lesson from this project wasn't technical — it was discovering that official reference data isn't monolithic.
+The biggest unexpected lesson from this project wasn't technical, but rather that official reference data can be ambiguous.
 Three different portals from the same federal agency showed three different numbers for the same municipality.
 Understanding *why* (reporting cycles, data vintages, incomplete uploads) turned out to be just as important as getting the SQL right.

 The ALKIS refinement also taught a lesson about data resolution mismatches: building-level footprints are too fine for a 100m population grid (leading to undercounting), while land use zones are too coarse (leading to overcounting).
 The sweet spot was using land use zones as the denominator while accepting that the 100m grid sets the practical resolution limit.